By Mike Miller Updated July 5, 2025

 Cedar Keys Hurricane made landfall in the Cedar Keys on Florida's west coast on September 29, 1896 with a wind speed of 125 mph and a storm surge of 10.5 feet.
 It moved quickly over the state without losing much intensity and did extensive damage to homes and agriculture in North Florida and on the east coast.

 The Okeechobee Hurricane hit West Palm Beach on September 17, 1928, as a Category 4 storm.
 It had sustained winds of 145 mph, storm surge of 6-9 feet, property damage of $25 million in South Florida, and between 2,500 to 3,000 lives were lost.
 The damage and death from this deadliest hurricane was due to the overflowing of Lake Okeechobee.
+The storm effectively ended what was left of the Florida real estate boom.

 The Labor Day Hurricane struck Upper Matecumbe Key and other Florida Keys on September 3, 1935, as a Category 5 storm with wind speeds of 185 mph, storm surge of 18-20 feet, property damage of $6 million, and 408-600 lives lost.
 It is considered to be the strongest hurricane ever to hit Florida.

 Hurricane Donna made landfall in Marathon on September 10, 1960, as a Category 4 storm with wind speeds of 145 mph, storm surge of 13 feet, property damage of $387 million, and 50 lives lost.
 It pounded Naples and swept across the state doing severe damage to areas along the Atlantic Ocean beaches.
+I was a new Florida resident and rode out the storm in Jacksonville Beach, Florida.
+It was this experience that taught me to evacuate an area as soon as it is certain a hurricane will make landfall nearby.

 Hurricane Cleo hit Miami on August 27, 1964, as a Category 2 storm with wind speeds of 110 mph, storm surge of 4-6 feet, property damage of $125 million, and 3 lives lost.